Tesla Model Y 2026 Custom Lock Sounds USB Instructions

 3. Add Your Sound File

-Download a sound from our Tesla lock sound library — it's already named LockChime.wav.
+Download a sound from our Tesla lock sound library or the direct downloads page — every file is already named LockChime.wav.
 Place it in the Boombox folder.

 4. Install in Your Model Y